 VLC is also available as Flatpak, another universal Linux package format developed by an independent community.

-To remove the VLC Snap package, run command:
+To remove the VLC package installed as Snap package, either use Ubuntu Software or run command:

 sudo snap remove vlc

 To remove the VLC Flatpak package, run command:

 flatpak uninstall --unused to remove useless run time libraries.